MinnPost/object-sync-for-salesforce/readme.txt

 - If you don't see any error logs in WordPress, it is always a good idea to check your server's error logs and see if PHP is encountering errors.

+### Plugin documentation

+There is extensive documentation of this plugin, including its developer hooks, [on GitHub](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/readme.md).

 == Changelog ==

 * 1.3.7 (2018-06-29)